You are here

-The program uses professional mediators under contract with the Department of Energy.
-Both parties must voluntarily agree to participate in mediation, and may bring with them a family member, colleague, union representative, or attorney.
-Mediations are strictly confidential, and information is shared only with those within the agency who need to know in order to implement a settlement.
+Depending on the availability and the nature of the dispute, the program uses in-house mediators, mediators from other federal agencies or professional mediators under contract with the Department of Energy.
+Parties to the mediation must voluntarily agree to participate in mediation, and may bring with them a family member, union representative, or attorney.
+Mediations are confidential, and information is shared only with those within the agency with a need to know in order to implement or approve a settlement agreement.

 - Confidentiality Confidentiality: "Protecting the Confidentiality of Dispute Resolution Proceedings: A Guide for Federal Workplace ADR Program Administrators" April 2006